barryclark/jekyll-now/_posts/2018-01-09-Git-Rebase-Vs-Merge.md

 At this point, the developer uses the knowledge of what they know, or a UI to handle this for them, but essentially tries 1 of the 2 following approaches to merging.

-1. Tries to merge the feature branch directly into master.
+1. Try to merge the feature branch directly into master.

    The developer first checks out the local master branch and does a pull from the remote repository to make sure they are up to date and then performs a `git merge feature/branch` to attempt to merge their changes into master.
 They may be lucky and have no merge conflicts, but more often than not, especially with large teams, there will be merge conflicts to resolve.
 The developer then tries to fix up these merge conflicts at the merge commit in their local master branch and then push the changes to the remote repository.